LumKitty/VRnyan/README.md

 "MMFProtocolMinorVersion": 1,
 ```

-## Two-pass configuration - for games that do not use glow effects (do not use this for Beat Saber)
+## Two-pass configuration - for most games (do not use this for Beat Saber)
 Set the following settings in OnAirTap's config file
 ```
 ReadWindowResolution = true